Understanding the Benefits of Health Savings Accounts: A Comprehensive Guide

 1. Contributions Are Tax Deductible

-If contributions are made through payroll deductions, they are pre-tax, meaning you do not pay federal income tax on those dollars.
+If contributions are made through payroll deductions, they are pre-tax.
+This means you do not pay federal income tax on those dollars.

 Even better, payroll contributions also avoid Social Security and Medicare taxes (FICA), making them even more valuable.